Code-Guy/BambooEngine/README.md

 A lightweight game engine implemented with C++ and Vulkan.

-## Prerequisities
+## Dependencies
 - Vulkan SDK
 - GLM
 - GLFW

 ## Notes
-- Vulkan SDK should be installed somewhere, and be configured in project properties
+- Vulkan SDK should be installed first to compile shaders